 Apart from the Fenix 7X and the Enduro 2, both of which have been mentioned throughout this Coros Apex 2 Pro review as an alternative, there are a few options you can consider should you not be convinced Coros' latest watch is for you.

-There is the Amazfit T-Rex 2, which is a significant improvement over the T-Rex Pro and has a larger display, longer battery life and better GPS chip.
+The Amazfit T-Rex 2 is a significant improvement over the T-Rex Pro and has a larger display, longer battery life and better GPS chip.
 Sensor accuracy could be better, and the watch feels bulky on the wrist, but if you're on a tight budget, the T-Rex 2 is still worth considering as your next outdoor watch.
 Read my full Amazfit T-Rex 2 review.

 How about the Polar Grit X?
 There are many features and training tools to love on the Polar Grit X, especially the extra insights that trail and mountain athletes will benefit from, such as Hill Splitter, FuelWise and WeatherWatch.
 It's lighter and smaller than you'd think a watch of this capacity will be, easy to navigate and boasts up to 40 hours of battery life in full activity mode.
 Read Tina's full Polar Grit X review for more info.